 As Mike adjusted to his single life, he heard God speak again.
-'I believe the Lord has put a call on my life,' he told his pastor.
+"I believe the Lord has put a call on my life," he told his pastor.
 It was not the first time he had thought about ministry.
-When he was 16, he dreamed the same dream three nights - he was a priest saying mass in a Catholic church, except no one in the church was Catholic.
+When he was 16, he dreamed the same dream three nights in a row—he was a priest saying mass in a Catholic church, except no one in the church was Catholic.

 He had started paperwork to become a priest while hospitalized after amputation, but felt checked not to complete the process.
 Now he understood that he was right about ministry and wrong about the priesthood.
 When he found out that Asbury Theological Seminary had an Orlando campus, he enrolled.

 God brought another wonderful woman into his life and they married in 2005.
 Bertha became a positive supporter during his arduous studies at the Central Florida Nazarene Bible Institute and Asbury Seminary in Orlando.